ERAalex/ERA_Weather_Api_app/README.md

       <img src="https://github.com/ERAalex/PREVIEW_project_site_buisness_card_Maria-/blob/main/website_icons.jpg" >
     </a>

+This application shows us the possibility of VUE JS interacting with our Django server via the API.
 A system has been prepared to check the weather.
-The main idea:
+The main idea: <br>

 1. Django API Server.<br>
 - use API of https://openweathermap.org/api to get new information abot weather of some city.<br>
 - save data in database.<br>
+- Django REST Framework help us to givbe information to our Vue JS app.<br>

-2. VUE JS.<br>
+2. Vue JS.<br>
 - the user can write the name of city and get information from our Django Api Server.<br>

 <br>